Increase your knowledge and skills

 The faculty of the Open Academy has now reached 64 experts in the fields of scientific innovation and translational research, medicines development, research, social media, conflict resolution, communication, leadership and international advocacy.

 The programme provides close to 70 training hours per year of live sessions (online and face-to-face) while having nearly 69 h of e-learning courses freely available online in addition to the training sessions.

 All courses are taught by Open Academy faculty members who are recognised experts in their fields.

-- Open Academy programmes are taught primarily in English through a blend of online and face-to-face trainings, during which patients acquire an understanding of key concepts and terminology, take part in master classes, discuss case studies and benefit from peer-to-peer learning.
+Open Academy programmes are taught in English, through a blend of online and face-to-face trainings, during which patients acquire an understanding of key concepts and terminology, take part in master classes, discuss case studies and benefit from peer-to-peer learning.
 The programmes aim to enhance the capacity of patient advocates so they can engage concretely in research, policies and services.
-All Open Academy programmes are also moving towards offering accreditation to participants.

-- The Academy is characterised as open as all online training modules are also made freely available via the EURORDIS Website to anyone interested in building their capacities independently.
-As well as patients, each programme is open to a selected number of professionals such as medical and social researchers, clinicians and partners in digital projects.
-Some programmes are also open to international participants or non-rare disease participants.
+The Academy is characterised as open as all online training modules are also made freely available via this website to anyone interested in building their capacities independently.

 The EURORDIS Open Academy operates independently, ensuring there is no conflict of interest in the programme design, content, faculty or funding mechanisms.